22Neves/devsite-docs/guides/checkout-api-orders/payment-integration-boleto.en.md

 :::
 :::AccordionComponent{title="Get document types" pill="client-side"}

-Para facilitar o preenchimento correto do formulário de pagamento, é preciso obter os tipos de documento que podem ser aceitos.

-A função abaixo permite completar automaticamente as opções disponíveis.
-Para isso, basta incluir no formulário o elemento `select` com o `id=form-checkout__identificationType`, utilizado no exemplo da etapa anterior.

-Se você já possui um desenvolvimento que contempla a obtenção de tipos de documento, como indicado a seguir, avance para a etapa de [Enviar pagamento](XXX).

-Caso ainda não tenha essa função, adicione o código a seguir ao seu projeto.

 To facilitate the correct entry of data in the payment form, it is necessary to obtain the possible document types to be accepted.

-The function below will allow you to automatically populate the available options, thanks to the inclusion of the select element with the `id: form-checkout__identificationType` found in the form used as an example in the previous step.
+The function below will allow you to automatically populate the available options, thanks to the inclusion of the `select` element with the `id: form-checkout__identificationType` found in the form used as an example in the previous step.

-If you already have a development that includes the retrieval of document types, as indicated below, proceed to the next step.
+If you already have a development that includes the retrieval of document types, as indicated below, proceed to [Send payment]().

 If you do not have this function, add the following to your project.

 ```javascript
     (async function getIdentificationTypes() {